MicrosoftDocs/SupportArticles-docs/support/windows-server/active-directory/replication-error-8333.md

 2. Check for the existence of and remove Lingering Objects on all domain controllers in the forest.

-   There are multiple approaches to check for Lingering Objects including:
+   There are multiple approaches to check for Lingering Objects, including:

     1. Check for the existence of the following Directory Services events on domain controllers in the forest: